 How to Glaze and Bake a Christmas Ham

-Follow our video with Leigh Hart and Fraeona Heller, and the step by step photos to help you create a beautifully decorated Christmas ham
+Follow our video with Leigh Hart and Fraeona Heller, plus step-by-step photos on how to glaze a ham.
+Perfect your Christmas ham with this glazed ham recipe!

 • 2hr